UFC 291: Poirier vs. Gaethje 2: Predictions & Analysis

 Gabriel Bonfim vs Trevin Giles

-Bonfim is rated at 1618 — 774 points above Giles's 845.
+Bonfim is rated at 1698 — 769 points above Giles's 929.
 Gaps this large usually mean one fighter has been consistently beating better opponents.
-Bonfim rides a 3-fight win streak into this one.
+Bonfim rides a 4-fight win streak into this one.

 A few statistical edges stand out.
 Bonfim throws significantly more leather — a 8.8 sig. strike per minute gap.
 Giles is far more active with takedowns, averaging 1.1 more per 15 minutes.
 Giles has tighter striking defense, making opponents miss more often.

 The Pick: Gabriel Bonfim over Trevin Giles.
-The model gives Bonfim a slight nod at 61% — this could easily go either way.
-The market implies 75% for Bonfim, but our model sees only 61%.
-That 14-point gap favoring Giles is worth watching.
+We're leaning Bonfim here at 67%, a solid but not overwhelming edge.
+The market implies 75% for Bonfim, but our model sees only 67%.
+That 8-point gap favoring Giles is worth watching.

 CJ Vergara vs Vinicius Salvador